voyagerfan/Sunshine-Medical/README.md

   - [Operation](#operation)
   - [Attributions](#attributions)
 ## Overview
+> [!CAUTION]
+This deployed application connects to a production database to store data using the website provided in the resume.
+To ensure your privacy, kindly refrain from entering any  personal/sensitive information.

 This project addresses the needs of a ficitious hospital name "Sunshine Medical".
 Hosptial management identified a delay in care as evidenced by a growing patient backlog.
 The medical database is intented to remediate patient tracking and equipment scheduling inefficiencies to improve operational capacity.